 Unfortunately, beans must be soaked in water before being cooked.
 Usually, the preparation time for the soup is about one hour.

-After leaving the beans soaking overnight, rinse the beans thoroughly to remove any debris from them, such as rocks or sand.
+After leaving the beans soaking overnight, rinse them thoroughly to remove any debris, such as rocks or sand.

-Note: cover the beans with plenty of water, as they are likely to absorb all of it.
+Note: cover the beans with plenty of water, as they will likely absorb all of it.

 Add beans to a large pot and add water.
 Cook the soaked white beans in boiling water for about 30 minutes and test for consistency.